dbeley/gsmarena-scraper/README.md

 Scraper gsmarena.

-  --brand brand_name    the selected brand we want to export
+  --brand brand1 brand2 brand3    the list of brands we want to export

 optional arguments:
   -h, --help  show this help message and exit